family-guy/ProjectEuler/libraries/Readme.txt

-Contains some useful functions used to solve some of the problems
+Contains useful functions for solving some of the problems